-In his February 2010 Annual Threat Assessment of the Intelligence Community, Director of National Intelligence Dennis Blair testified "Iran's growing inventory of ballistic missiles and its acquisition of indigenous production of anti-ship cruise missiles (ASCMs) provide capabilities to enhance its power projection.
+The Administration view is that Iran's growing inventory of ballistic missiles and its acquisition of indigenous production of anti-ship cruise missiles (ASCMs) provide capabilities to enhance its power projection.
 Tehran views its conventionally armed missiles as an integral part of its strategy to deter-and if necessary retaliate against-forces in the region, including U.S. forces."
-However, Iran's technical capabilities are a matter of some debate among experts, and Iran appears to be focusing more on missiles capable of hitting regional targets rather than those of intercontinental range.
-Table 7 contains some details on Iran's missile programs.37
+However, Iran's technical capabilities are a matter of some debate among experts, and Iran appears to have focused on missiles capable of hitting regional targets rather than those of intercontinental range.
+Table 7 contains some details on Iran's missile programs.
+38

 In August 2008, the George W. Bush Administration reached agreements with Poland and the Czech Republic to establish a missile defense system to counter Iranian ballistic missiles.
 These agreements were reached over Russia's opposition, which was based on the belief that the missile defense system would be used to neutralize Russian capabilities.
 However, reportedly based on assessments of Iran's focus on missiles of regional range, on September 17, 2009, the Obama Administration reoriented this missile defense program to focus, at least initially, on ship-based systems, possibly later returning to the idea of Poland and Czech-based systems.
 Some saw this as an effort to win Russia's support for additional sanctions on Iran.
 In February 2010, Romania's top defense policy body approved a U.S. plan to base missile interceptors there.
-Russia is considered less resistant to placement in Romania because Russia's own missiles would not need to overfly that territory if they were ever fired.
-At the November 19-20, 2010, NATO meeting in Lisbon, NATO adopted the concept of a missile defense system, and to work with Russia to conceive a system that Russia could support, but the Lisbon summit did not specifically name Iran as a threat the system is intended to address.
+Russia has eased its resistance to this new architecture because Russia's own missiles would not need to overfly the systems.
+At the November 19-20, 2010, NATO meeting in Lisbon, NATO adopted the concept of a missile defense system, and to work with Russia to conceive a system that Russia could support, but the summit did not specifically name Iran as a threat the system is intended to address.

-37 Annual Threat Assessment of the Intelligence for the Senate Select Committee on Intelligence, Dennis C. Blair, Director of National Intelligence, February 2, 2010.
+38 Annual Threat Assessment of the Intelligence for the Senate Select Committee on Intelligence, Dennis C. Blair, Director of National Intelligence, February 2, 2010.